 At North Wolds Federation, we believe children should understand the facts about human reproduction before they leave primary school.
-"Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Sex Education" DfE Guidance p.17, except for those parts included in statutory National Curriculum Science.
+"Parents have the right to request that their child be

 At North Wolds Federation, as puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit), we conclude that sex education refers to Human Reproduction, and therefore inform parents of their right to request their child be withdrawn from the specific PSHE lessons that explicitly teach this in the Jigsaw Changing Me Puzzle (unit).